 We usually arrive at the trailhead around 8-9 a.m. and begin the hike uphill to the first meadow, which sits at ~10,800 ft.
 We have set up camp at the second meadow, but last year (2018) we decided to camp at the first meadow and hike to second and/or third meadow the following days.
 Plus, we wanted to hike to Duck Lake.
 The Duck Lake trailhead is close to first meadow.

-We finished by stuffing our Backpackers Pantry meals and snacks in our sleeping bag bags and hung them in the tree high enough for the cows to not reach.
-YES!
-COWS!
-There are cows in this meadow and they love food!
-They ate all my food last year right out of my bag because I did not hang it due to the fact I was excited to get to the creek and fish.
+When we arrive at the first meadow, we head down the hill on the horse trail and cross the creek to camp.
+We always put our backpack meals and snacks in our sleeping bag bags and hang them in the tree high enough for the cows and bears to not reach.
+There are usually cows in this meadow and they love food!
+They ate all my food one year right out of my bag because I did not hang it due to the fact I was excited to get to the creek and fish.

-Day 2 – We hiked 3 miles to a place my husband has been wanting to fish for a long time.
 Rumor has it there are some BIG Brook Trout in Duck Lake.
-We started early with anticipation and excitement for big Brookies.
-We arrived to a lake on our right not sure if it was Duck Lake.
+We started up the trail early in the morning with anticipation and excitement for big Brookies.
+We arrived at a lake on our right not sure if it was Duck Lake.
 There were a few fish moving around, but with further examination they were all suckers.
-No what we were looking for.
 We hiked up the hill a little more and saw a beautiful lake with ducks on it….DUCK LAKE!!

-We highly recommend good hiking shoes for the trail and durable water shoes for fishing and crossing the creeks.
+We highly recommend good hiking shoes for the trail and durable water shoes or waders for fishing and crossing the creeks.
 There are some boggy areas where you do not want to get your hiking shoes wet.
-Our favorite water shoes for fishing these types of areas are women’s Salomon Techamphibian 3 W & Men’s Simms Riprap Wading shoes .
+We also recommend a good waterproof tent and rain jacket.
+We have been caught in the rain a few times.

 Good company in a journey makes the way seem shorter. — Izaak Walton